 This is the last picture I took of the first place I moved into.
 (I was packing up to move cities)

 – Talk to people and be comfortable in a public place – I used to be an outspoken and straightforward kid.
 Somewhere along the line my confidence began to break.
-I became extremely conscious about myself and found it very hard to just be around people.
+I became extremely self-conscious and found it very hard to just be around people.
 If I was in public, without a friend, I would get very nervous.

 I forced myself to change that.
 I do not think there is anything wrong in not wanting to always engage people.
-But firstly, I felt that sometimes I’d miss out on opportunities because of my self-consciousness and more over unlike some of the silent ones I was highly uncomfortable and nervous when I was alone, in public.
-I wanted to be comfortable and unafraid in my skin.
+But I just wanted to be comfortable and unafraid in my skin.

-And the first time I went by myself to an underground gig I met my ex.
+And the first time I decided to go to a gig by myself I met my ex.
 Thanks to him I had the chance to meet a lot of wonderful people and a world of opportunities opened up and I began to break out of my uncomfortable comfort zone.
 Thank you Martin, and everyone who I met along the way.

-– Open up and share love – I was an almost emotionless, neutral person who would perhaps hug one person, once a year, if it seemed like they reaaaallly, reaaaaaaalllly needed it.
-Now I enjoy hugging my those I care about, and I also let them know that they mean something to me.
-I do still avoid hugs when I think they come from a less genuine, place, but I don’t cringe at them as much as I used to.
-Also, I actually initiate the hugging process and ask for a hug when I really have to get it out of my system.
+– Open up to people – Letting people into my space made me uncomfortable and I would perhaps hug one person, once a year, if it seemed like they reaaaallly, reaaaaaaalllly needed it.
+Now I enjoy hugging those I care about, and I also let them know that they mean something to me.

-And I managed to get through life this way, escaping situations, cutting out people.
-But then it hit me, that sometimes, my old methods would not work.
-Because sometimes confrontation is really the only way, when it comes to those you care about, and those who add value to your life.
+And I managed to get through life this way, escaping situations and cutting out people.
+But then it hit me, that sometimes confrontation is really the only way when it comes to those you care about.
 And it’s worth it.

-– Youtube – One of the reason my confidence to perform in front of others opened up is because I forced myself to put videos of me singing on Youtube.
-About 4 years back, I kept taking videos of myself and deleting them.
+– Put videos up on Youtube -I forced myself to put videos of me singing on Youtube to help build my confidence.
+About 4 years ago, I kept taking videos of myself and deleting them.
 After months of trying to convince myself I finally did it it!